Last Updated on

 3. Mylar Blanket (at least two)

-Emergency shelter, use to collect water, use to signal, lightweight, and compact.
+Emergency shelter, use to harvest water, use to signal, lightweight, and compact.

 4. Any small first aid kit with at least two Combat Application Tourniquets.